flyonlyon/website/README.md

-Hello :> Welcome to the files of my personal website!
+Hello :) Welcome to the source code of my personal website!

-If you have any comments about things you think could be improved upon/optimized, please don't submit any pull requests, I'll end up denying them.
-I want this website to reflect my abilities as a developer, and having someone else do all the hard work feels a bit disingenuous.
-Feel free to comment or email and let me know what you noticed, as I'm always looking to improve my work!
+If you have any comments about things you think could be improved upon/optimized, feel free to let me know!
+I'm always looking for ways to improve its look/feel.

-NOTE: This website is still a work in progress, so it might still be broken.
-That's on purpose (for now)

 TODO:
-- Add/remove elements from navbar (Home?)
+- Create a project directory, with more detailed project info
-- Add links to nav bar
+- Add more javascript animations to make website look even cooler 😮‍💨